usnistgov/thermoextrap/README.md

 If pymbar is not installed, the output will differ by a single test to check MBAR.

 # Contact
-Questions may be addressed to Jacob Monroe at jacob.monroe@nist.gov.
+Questions may be addressed to Bill Krekelberg at william.krekelberg@nist.gov or Jacob Monroe at jacob.monroe@uark.edu.